Why United Kingdom

 Ownership Members (Partners) Shareholders

 Tax Treatment Tax-transparent: partners pay Income Tax & NIC on profit share.
 No Corporation Tax on LLP.
-Corporation Tax 19–25% on profits.
+Corporation Tax on profits, subject to prevailing UK tax legislation.
 Dividends taxed separately.

 Liability Limited to capital contribution Limited to share value